 What is considered Self Development?

-Self Development is training that an employee relates to a component of the employees job duties, but is not required or recommended by either the Army IH training website or listed as an elective option on the ACTEDS .
+Self Development is training that an employee relates to a component of the employees job duties.

-An example of Self Development would be professional training outside the Army environment such as OSHA Electrical Safety Course or a college-level science course.
+An example of Self Development would be PHC online or classroom training, professional training outside the Army environment such as OSHA Electrical Safety Course or a college-level science course.

 The following provides information on the scope and benefits of the CP-12 Program: